New Jersey Court System Mission Statement

 16. What is conditional discharge?

 If you are charged with a drug-related charge and have no prior drug convictions, you may be eligible for a Conditional discharge.
 A Conditional discharge term lasts for a period between 6 months and 3 years.
 You will be required to report to the Probation Department.
 If you have no further drug arrests or convictions and complete the program, the Court will be notified and the original charge against you will be dismissed.
-If you fail to report when scheduled or if you have any new drug arrests and/or convictions, the Court will be notified and you will be scheduled to appear in Court for
+If you fail to report when scheduled or if you have any new drug arrests and/or convictions, the Court will be notified and you will be scheduled to appear in Court for the original charge.

 17. I got a ticket for a violation of my provisional license can I pay the ticket ?